SaltCON

-SaltCON is the largest Board Game Convention in Utah held annually in Layton at the Davis Conference Center with the "aim of bringing people together with games."
+SaltCON is the largest Board Game Convention and RPG Convention in Utah held annually in Layton at the Davis Conference Center with the "aim of bringing people together with games."
 The event is family friendly, and focuses on hobby and designer board games.
 Unlike many other conventions, the board game halls are open 24 hours for attendees to play all night long.
 The event continues to grow in popularity, in large part due to its friendly atmosphere, and volunteer nature.
 The event had over 1100 attendees in 2016, and continues to grow every year.
-In 2019 they had over 1900 attendees.
+In 2019 they had over 1900 attendees, and in 2024 they surpassed 2500.

 Events

 SaltCON hosts the Ion Award game design competition, the largest board game design competition in the United States.
 Each year Publishers are asked to judge the competition, based on specific criteria.
 Notes are collected from judges, tallied, and winners are announced in each category.
 Games that win the Ion Award are published by game companies every year.
-Notable winners include Nika, Hold Your Breathe, and Pizza Theory.
+Notable winners and finalists include Nika, Gnome Hollow, Moon Bunny, Steam Up: A Feast of Dim Sum, and Super Truffle Pigs!

 Along with the Ion Award competition there are other draws for game designers as well.
 There are events where game designers can show off their games that are still in development, such as a "Prototype Alley" where attendees are invited to meet the designers and try out these new games.

 The events are not only for game designers.
 Attendees can find many other events to enjoy at the convention: